InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/thought-experiments/2018-10-15-what-would-you-do-if-you-were-given-1-million.markdown

 I have been saving toward financial independence for several years now.
 Surely having a cool £1 million would make me/us FI?
 Of course I don't think it would be quite that simple though because I wouldn't feel right keeping the whole £1 million for me and my FI needs.
 I'd want to share it with those I love, and those less fortunate than myself.

-My approach to financial indpendence involves saving and investing in ISAs and a pension, as well as supplementing this with online passive income from things like book publishing, blogging and merchandise sales.
+My approach to financial independence involves saving and investing in ISAs and a pension, as well as supplementing this with online passive income from things like book publishing, blogging and merchandise sales.
 All these things could support our financial independence alongside the £1 million.

 It's also worth noting that I have different tiers of FI goals: